 Valley of Fire Cabins

 These stone cabins are not as old as they appear.
 The cabins were built in the 1930s by the Civilian Conservation Corps.
 Each cabin has a fireplace and window, and not much else.
-Constructed with native sandstone the cabins were used as by tourist visiting the Valley of Fire.
+Constructed with native sandstone the cabins were used as by tourists visiting the Valley of Fire.
 Today the Cabins a picnic area and a great place to take photos.
 Located near the east entrance to the park.

 Elephant Rock Valley of Fire

 This is probably the most popular attraction in the park.
 Located near the Lake Mead entrance you can see the rock formation from Valley of Fire Road.
 Most visitors park in the nearby parking area and take the short hiking trail for an up-close look at Elephant Rock.

 Fire Wave Valley of Fire

 Amazing sandstone formations that look like flowing lava.
 Fire Wave is located near the end of White Domes Road and can be reached via a half-mile trail starting at parking lot 3.
 There is no shade on the Fire Wave trail so bring plenty of water.
 This hike is not recommended during the summer season unless you get an early start.

 Atlatl Rock Valley of Fire

 Atlatl Rock is a great place to view petroglyphs (ancient Indian rock art.)
 Visitors climb a staircase to view a wall covered petroglyphs What most visitors don’t know is that they can view more petroglyphs by walking around the base of Atlatl Rock.

 Getting to Valley Of Fire State Park